abbec/deferred/Doc/Report/report.md

 In comparison with the über-shader approach, the multi-pass approach gives a lower number of total shaders.
-To add a new light type, one shader for each type of material has to be implemented.
+To add a new light type, one shader for each type of material affected by this new light source has to be implemented.

 # Method